WhidbeyHealth EMS responds to OVER 9,000 9-1-1 calls with Basic and Advanced Life Support across all of Whidbey Island.

-Through our strong partnerships with local fire departments we’re able to count on 3 Basic Life Support ambulances and a team of first responder to shorten our response times even more.
+Through our partnerships with local fire departments we’re able to count on 3 Basic Life Support ambulances and a team of first responders to shorten our response times even more.

 Should your healthcare needs require specialty care off-island, WhidbeyHealth EMS also provides medical transportation from WhidbeyHealth Medical Center to specialty care hospitals in Whatcom, Skagit, Snohomish, and King Counties.

 After 9-1-1 is called and a medical emergency reported, ICOM 9-1-1 Dispatch Center will then alert the nearest ambulance.
 That ambulance will respond as will the local fire department to assist.
 Upon arrival the EMS providers act as medical detectives while simultaneously finding and treating any life threats.

 Their goal is to gather as much information as possible from the patient, family, friends, and/or bystanders to aid in providing the correct treatments as well passing along accurate and thorough information to physicians and nurses at the hospital so they can more quickly and efficiently treat you.

 To assist EMS, have porch and inside lights on, make sure your house numbers are visible from the street, be prepared to answer questions about the event, medical history, medications, and allergies when possible.
 It is also helpful to have all of the patient’s medications gathered into a bag/box to accompany the patient to the hospital.
 Other than finding and treating life threats, providers will obtain vital signs, EKG’s, and begin other treatments, such as's and oxygen as needed.
 EMS providers will determine the safest way to move the patient to the ambulance and transport the patient to the most appropriate facility per local and state guidelines and circumstances.

 The ongoing battle with COVID has reinforced the importance of local access to high-quality healthcare.